npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 We don't have a test for the server -- it is test code -- but COMMIT! anyway.

 We can now delete the no-arg constructor.
-* Most Java code uses Java Bean naming conventions but not actual Java Beans.
+* ASIDE: Like most Java code, this example uses Java Bean naming conventions but not actual Java Beans.
 * In SignupSheet the no-arg constructor is now unused.
 Safe-delete it with Option-Enter.

 Run the tests.
 They pass.
 COMMIT!